Hospital Bag Checklist for Mom and Baby (and Dad!) What to pack in your hospital bag:

 Slippers – For wearing around hospital room while laboring and walking the hall during recovery.
 I recommend either a comfortable slip-on shoe or slippers you can easily get on, but also won’t flop off your feet while you walk during labor…because you don’t need something annoying you right then.

-Makeup – I’m all about forgetting the makeup during birth.
+Makeup – You can leave this off of your hospital bag checklist if you want.
+I’m all about forgetting the makeup during birth.
 I’d much rather see a photo of an exhausted, sweaty, splotchy, REAL-looking mama moments after she gives birth.
 BUT I can also see the benefit of being able to touch up a little on Day 2 so you feel human and can enjoy your pictures a little more when you’re looking back.
 Use waterproof in case of tears!

 Again, be real and do you, but if you’re sitting around waiting to pop during your last few days of pregnancy, consider painting your toenails a fun color and shaving your legs.
 (I realize that’s actually asking a lot at this point…maybe hubby can help.)
 Feeling somewhat put-together during this experience will serve you well.

-Keep all the following items in a little bag (like this) next to your bed for immediate access.
+This is my favorite little tip to add to my hospital bag checklist.
+It’s genius in its simplicity.
+Keep all the following items in a little bag (something like this) next to your bed for immediate access.